One of the greatest frustrations for expats living in Thailand is how to manage household waste and recycle effectively.

 There is not as much support for preventing non-recyclable waste from ending up in landfills.
 Terracycle, which is very active in some Western countries, has set up shop in Thailand but with only limited capability.

-Enter N15 Technology – they arrange a weekly “Clean Energy Drive Thru” to collect non-recyclable waste around Bangkok.
+Enter N15 Technology – they collect non-recyclable waste around Bangkok and specialise in non-hazardous industrial waste sorting and disposal.
 These non-recyclables can also be mailed to their factory in Chonburi, including fabric waste, pens, and pencils, masks from people who aren’t sick, air purifier filters, car tires, expired meds, and even coffee grounds & silica gel packets.

 There are some items that they don’t take: